zapabob/ROCm/README.md

 ```shell
 sudo dnf remove rocm
 ```

+Just like Ubuntu installs, the ROCm kernel must be the default kernel used at boot time.

 #### Manual installation steps for Fedora 23

 A fully functional Fedora installation requires a few manual steps to properly